Program

 Hartmut König, Brandenburg University of Technology Cottbus-Senftenberg

-Leveraging Deep Reinforcement Learning for Cyber-Attack Paths Prediction: Formulation, Generalization, and Evaluation
+Leveraging Deep Reinforcement Learning for Cyber-Attack Paths Prediction: Formulation, Generalization, and Evaluation [PDF]

 Franco Terranova, Université de Lorraine, CNRS, Inria, LORIA